Gyeongsu1997/42cursus/README.md

 ## About

-This is a record of what I have learned from 42cursus at Seoul campus.
+This repository is a record of what I have learned through 42cursus at Seoul campus.

 ## Projects